firmata/ConfigurableFirmata/readme.md

 ##Usage

-ConfigurableFirmata is a version of Firmata that breaks features such as Digital Input, Digital Output, Analog Input, Analog Output, I2C, etc into [individual classes](https://github.com/firmata/Configurable/tree/master/src/utility) making it easier to mix and match standard features with custom features.
+ConfigurableFirmata is a version of Firmata that breaks features such as Digital Input, Digital Output, Analog Input, Analog Output, I2C, etc into [individual classes](https://github.com/firmata/ConfigurableFirmata/tree/master/src/utility) making it easier to mix and match standard features with custom features.
 You configure your sketch by adding or removing various include statements.
-See the [ConfigurableFirmata.ino](https://github.com/firmata/Configurable/blob/master/examples/ConfigurableFirmata/ConfigurableFirmata.ino) file for an example that includes all available features.
+See the [ConfigurableFirmata.ino](https://github.com/firmata/ConfigurableFirmata/blob/master/examples/ConfigurableFirmata/ConfigurableFirmata.ino) file for an example that includes all available features.
 You are also able to choose between a Serial connection or an Ethernet connection type.

 ##Firmata Client Libraries compatible with ConfigurableFirmata
-Most of the time you will be interacting with arduino with a client library on the host computers.
-Only a few Firmata client's currently support ConfigurableFirmata:
+Only a few Firmata client libraries currently support ConfigurableFirmata:

 * javascript
   * [https://github.com/jgautier/firmata]